Privacy Policy

 Personal data

-• Prospective clients: In order to make contact with you about an enquiry you have made, I will need to hold your name; contact number and/or email address.
+• Prospective clients.
+In order to contact you about you enquiry, I will hold your name, contact number and/or email address.

-• Contracted clients (including assessments): In order to make contact with you about our appointments and to provide a counselling service in a safe and ethical way, I will need to hold your name; contact number; email address; home address; emergency contact details; GP name and practice.
+• Contracted clients (including assessments).
+In order to contact you about our appointments and to provide a counselling service in a safe and ethical way, I will need to hold your name; contact number; email address; home address; emergency contact details; GP name and practice.

 Special category data